Ancient Civilisations: History of Medicine Assembly

 Duration: around 15 mins not incl. music suggestions

-This assembly charts the development of medicine through the ancient civilisations of *Egypt, Mesopotamia, China, Greece, India and Rome - but starting with a brief reference to the Neanderthal era with their infamous trepanning practise!
+Ancient Civilisations: History of Medicine assembly charts the development of medicine through the ancient civilisations of *Egypt, Mesopotamia, China, Greece, India and Rome – but starting with a brief reference to the Neanderthal era with their infamous trepanning practice!
 (Thank goodness we live in an age of Aspirin!)

 I originally started this assembly with the intention of doing a gallop through medicine, start to finish (i.e. Stone Age to present) – this following a lecture I’ve recently given on just that i.e. History of Medicine.
 However, I ended up with rather too many characters (just short of 100!) and decided it just wasn’t doable if I was to do the subject any justice (which isn’t to say I won’t, at some time in the future, attempt a ‘Quick Gallop Through History of Medicine’ … as I have done on other subjects in the past).